ObjectPlayer/axelar-integration/README.md

 ```

 This script handles:
-- Registering token metadata with the ITS Contract
+- Registering both token metadata with the ITS Contract
-- Registering both tokens with the Interchain Token Factory
+- Registering token with the Interchain Token Factory
 - Linking the tokens across chains
 - Setting up minting/burning permissions